 The H3T has a smaller truck bed in the back of the vehicle and a smaller enclosed cab area.

-I gathered all of my towing information from GM's website and used the owner's manuals, which had all of the towing charts that I found and posted on this page.
+I gathered all of my information from GM's website and used the owner's manuals, which had all of the trailer weight charts that are posted on this page.
 There is a ton of other information related to towing that I recommend you look at and is why I linked to the owner's manuals here.